Skip to content

 2. Raya and the Last Dragon

 This is our family’s favourite animated film, and we watch it at least once a week.
 After humanity falls into a struggle over the dragon gem that holds the magic of the last dragons on earth, each tribe on the land takes a piece of the shattered gem.
 After the evil Druun consumed almost all life in the land known as Kumandra, Raya set on a journey to find the last standing dragon, Sisu, a water dragon.
-Together they set on a journey to collect all the gem pieces to bring back humanity.
+Together, they collected all the gem pieces to bring back humanity.

 3. Mako Mermaids